gargmehul10/MyChatAppp/README.md

 ## SECURITY:
    - **Confidentiality**
-      * The chat messages can be secured using AES or DES (depending upon the user's choice) using a secret key.
+      * The chat messages can be secured using AES (128 bit) or DES (64 bit) (depending upon the user's choice) using a secret key.
       * The secret key is secured using RSA which can only be decrypted by the receiver.

    - **Integrity**